Brandon Jennings: Personal life

 After the 2009 L'Aquila earthquake, Jennings donated $50,000 to support victims.

 Jennings participated in Steve Nash's Showdown in Chinatown charity soccer match in New York City on June 24, 2010.

-Jennings, specifically his tense relationship with Milwaukee coach Scott Skiles, was the subject of the song "Chartjunk" by indie rock band Stephen Malkmus and the Jicks in 2014.
+Jennings, specifically his tense relationship with Milwaukee coach Scott Skiles, was the subject of the song "Chartjunk" by the rock band Stephen Malkmus and the Jicks, in 2014.